IZh-43: History

 The IZh-43 was designed in the early 1980s, and in October 1985, the first prototypes were presented at the hunting weapons exhibition in Irkutsk.
-Production of these weapons began in 1986.
+Production of the IZh-43 began in 1986.

 In 1986, the IZh-43M shotgun was awarded the gold medal at the Leipzig Trade Fair.

 From July 1987 until February 1990, the price of a standard IZh-43 was 175 rubles.
 A custom IZh-43 shotgun, featuring engravings, a walnut stock, and a walnut fore-end, was priced at up to 385 rubles.

 In 1988, the Izhevsk Mechanical Plant began mass production of both the IZh-43 and IZh-43E.

 In January 2004, a contract was signed between Remington Arms and the Izhevsk Mechanical Plant.
 Russian firearms were bought by Remington and sold in the USA, with the IZh-43 being marketed as the Remington Spartan 220 and the IZh-43-1S as the Remington Spartan 210.

 In September 2008, all firearms produced by the Izhevsk Mechanical Plant were rebranded, and the IZh-43 was renamed the MP-43 (Mechanical Plant-43).

 Design

 The IZh-43 is a side-by-side smoothbore shotgun, with barrels that feature chokes at the muzzle end.

-It has a stock and fore-end made of walnut, birch, or beech wood, although custom aftermarket variants are known, it features chrome-plated bores made of AR50 steel.
+It has a stock and fore-end made of walnut, birch, or beech wood.
+Although custom aftermarket variants are known, it features chrome-plated bores made of AR50 steel.